XKirby/F.A.D.E.-TCG/README.md

 # F.A.D.E.-TCG
 F.A.D.E.
-(Fighter's Arena, Destructive Encounters) is a Trading Card Game based on the concepts found in fighters, beat-em-ups, and shounen anime/manga, as well as my own personal spin on the TCG/CCG genre.
+(Fighter's Arena, Destructive Encounters) is a Trading Card Game based on some concepts found in fighters, beat-em-ups, and shounen anime/manga, as well as my own personal spin on the TCG/CCG genre.
 It's still a work-in-progress.

-Everything you see here can be used to play the game via Tabletop Simulator or LackeyCCG, and you can even make your own cards with the Templates I've provided.
-I'll be keeping this page up-to-date with my own personal sets of cards for everyone to enjoy playing the game.

 The templates are useable with Magic Set Editor 2.1.2 which can be found here: https://github.com/twanvl/MagicSetEditor2